msameeh0/msameeh0/README.md

 Telecom Engineering BSC

 ### Experience
-- I have +8 years experince in Network Engineering.
+- I have +8 years experince in Network Engineering and Network Automation.
 - I used to do my tasks using Automation so I have been practicing network automation for about 8 years now.
 - Using Python Automation Tools/Libs like (Paramiko, Netmiko, NorNir and other Tools) to automate Tasks like ( Basic tshoot , Inventory Mgmt , Config Backup ).
 - Also Familiar with GUI Libraries to provide a smooth user experince for users using My Product.